manicminer00/global-flight-dispatcher/README.md

 * **Fully Customisable:** Want to fly an aircraft not on the list?
 You can easily add your own custom airframes to your local database.
 * **Customisable UI:** Choose a colour to suit your mood.
 ### **Current Database includes:**
-* **MSFS Hand-Crafted Airport Database - 124 Airports
+* **MSFS Hand-Crafted Airports - 124 Airports
-* **Contrail MSFS 2024 Airport Database - Total 338 Airports
+* **Contrail MSFS 2024 Airports - 338 Airports
-* **A selection of Freeware, ORBX and SimMarket Airports - Total 119 Airport
+* **A selection of Freeware, ORBX and SimMarket Airports - 119 Airports

 ---